paulgovan/AutoDeskR/README.md

 # The AutoDeskR Package:
-AutoDeskR is an R package that provides provides an interface to the:
+AutoDeskR is an R package that provides an interface to the:
 * Authentication API for obtaining authentication to the AutoDesk Forge Platfrom.
 * Data Management API for managing data across the platform's cloud services.
 * Design Automation API for performing automated tasks on design files in the cloud.